 What was happening in your life when you decided to start your family?

-We'd been living in Charleston for a couple of years and enjoying the city a ton, and just thought, "Okay, it's time."
+We'd been living in Charleston for a couple of years and enjoying the city and just thought, "Okay, it's time."

 How did you care for yourself while trying to conceive?